Menu Close

 The daily limit on the gorilla trekking permits implies that visitor numbers tend to be low wherever you go, and you will enjoy a feeling of exclusivity and discovery.
 The people of Rwanda are exceptionally proud of their country and very welcoming to guests.

-Our curated safaris in Rwanda offer you a taste of once-in-a-lifetime experiences.
-They are filled with intimate wildlife encounters, cultural tours and dramatic landscapes in pristine regions of the country.
+Our curated Rwanda safaris packages offer you a taste of once-in-a-lifetime experiences.
+These Rwanda trips are filled with intimate wildlife encounters, cultural tours and dramatic landscapes in pristine regions of the country.